Our Essential Services

 If you are 25 years or older and an expat from one of the following countries, you fall into the category of Experienced Driver Recognition.
 Therefore, you too can exchange your foreign license for an Australian one:

-If you are from one of these countries but under 25, you will be required to take a road and knowledge test.
-If you are from any other country not mentioned in the lists above, you too will be obligated to take a road and theory test to get your Australian driver’s license.
+If you are from one of the countries listed, but are under 25, you will be required to take a road and knowledge test.
+If you are from any other country not mentioned here, you will be obligated to take a road and theory test to get your Australian driver’s license.

 Renting a Car

-You can rent a car if you plan on only being in the country for less than three months.
+You can rent a car if you plan on only being in the country for under three months.
 If it is anything over this, it might be more economical to purchase a car.

 If you opt for renting, driving a rental car in Australia will require the following documents: